acbarrentine/chimera-md/readme.md

       # /data/www is the web root -- Point this to your main documents folder
       - /usr/data/user1/documents:/data/www

+      # /data/search is where the full text indexer writes its work files
+      # These are persisted to optimize server startup times
+      - /docker/chimera-md/search:/data/search

       # You may want to map an images folder
       - /usr/data/user1/media:/data/www/images:ro